ninjapanzer/fiftyten/README.md

 Phase 2 - Allow for discussion about what you did during your sprint and downtime Phase 3 - Let User define feeds/readinglists to track during the sprint for categorized review during the 10 minute break Phase 4 - Learn User behaviors so items can be sorted by expected reading priority

+Adding this as a push through to harvest for hour tracking might be nice